The beginning of the 2025-2026 school year has come and with it there is one topic on everyone’s mind: the cellphone ban.

 “I was so excited to be the social media manager for Broadcasting this year, but the cellphone ban has made enjoying it very difficult,” Iver mentioned.

-Iver also expressed issues with having to do many of the responsibilities in the position while at home since so much of her role involves the use of cellphones to record, edit and post content—content that is crucial to promoting Broadcasting and school events such as BALTO, THUD Week and much more.
+Iver also expressed issues with handling the responsibilities of the position while at home.
+So much of her role involves the use of cellphones to record, edit and post content — content that is crucial to promoting Broadcasting and school events such as BALTO, THUD Week and much more.

 It’s obvious that technology has become a part of our everyday lives.
 Not only at home, but in the classroom.
 When so many websites and resources are restricted on school computers, students rely on their cellphones to be able to complete work.
 One good example of this would be inserting images into google slides or canvas submissions.